How come Siberians are hypoallergenic?

 What kind of food are kittens on?

-We use "Purina Pro Plan for kittens" dry and canned food.
+Our kittens leave for their new homes accustomed to "Purina Pro Plan Kitten" dry and canned food.

-You should NOT give fatty foods (including pork), as well as sweet, spicy, or salty foods.
+Do NOT feed fatty foods (including pork), or foods that are sweet, spicy, or salty.

-When adding new food to the menu, especially when changing dry food, it should be done gradually over the course of one to two weeks by slowly increasing the proportion of new food compared to the old one.
-This helps ensure the feline's body adjusts properly.
+When introducing new foods - especially when changing dry food - do so gradually over one to two weeks by slowly increasing the proportion of new food while decreasing the old.
+This helps ensure your feline's digestive system adjusts properly.

 Any medication while traveling with cat?